Treatment for Bladder Infection in Adults

 Medicines

-Which antibiotic you take is based on the type of bacteria causing your infection and any allergies you may have to antibiotics.
+Your health care professional may select an antibiotic based on the type of bacteria causing your infection.
+Your health care professional will consider any allergies you may have to antibiotics.

 • whether your symptoms and infection go away